udayRedI/node-webpack-babel-started/README.md

-# Starter boilerplate code to build server-side code with nodeJs, ES6, webpack4, nodemon, babel, jest and supertest.
+# Starter boilerplate code to build server-side code with nodeJs, ES6, webpack4, nodemon, babel, jest, supertest and docker.
 This project can help you bootstrap your server-side codebase.
 I've added basic unit and integration tests to help further.